otrv4/otrv4/otrv4.md

 In the DAKE, OTRv4 makes use of long-term Cramer-Shoup keys and ephemeral D-H keys.

-For exchanging conversation messages, OTRv4 uses a key structure, and key-rotation strategy, inspired on the "Double Ratchet" spec.
+For exchanging conversation messages, OTRv4 uses a key structure, and key-rotation strategy, inspired on the [Double Ratchet][6] spec.
 The goal is to provide forward secrecy even in the advent of not receiving messages from the other participant for a considerable amount of time.

 The messages are encrypted and authenticated using a set of receiving (and sending) MAC and encryption keys, derived from sending (and receiving) chain keys.